Bitbucket

 If a Workflow applies to a given entity, any actions you can perform are available under the **Workflows** link in the side panel of an entity.

-You can access more detailed information pulled from Bitbucket in the Repository link in the sidebar.
-At the top of the repository page, you'll find the repo(s) associated with that entity and the most-used language in files for that entity.
-In the Top contributors block, you'll find the three users who have contributed the most code and the number of their contributions.
+You can access more detailed information pulled from Bitbucket in the **Repository** link in the sidebar.
+At the top of the repository page, see the repositories associated with that entity.
+For cloud configurations, you can also see the most-used language in files for that entity.
+In the **Top contributors** block, you'll find the three users who have contributed the most code and the number of their contributions.

 In the **Commits** section, you'll find the 10 most recent commits and metadata about each.
 Below **Commits** is the **Recent releases** section, which includes the 5 most recent releases.